Environmental, Quality, Health and Safety Policy (ISO 9001/14001/45001/e-Stewards: 5.2)

 ERI recognizes that the disciplines of environmental, quality, health and safety management are an integral part of its management function.
 ERI views these as a primary responsibility and to be the key to good business in adopting appropriate environmental, quality, health and safety standards.

-The Company’s Environmental, Quality, Health and Safety Policy calls for continual improvement In its environmental, quality, health and safety management activities and business will be conducted according to the following principles:
+ERI’s Environmental, Quality, Health and Safety Policy calls for continual improvement in its environmental, quality, health and safety management activities and business will be conducted according to the following principles:

-- Follow a concept of continual improvement and make best use of our management resources in all matters of environmental, quality, health and safety matters.
+- Follow a concept of continual improvement and make best use of our management resources in all matters of environmental, quality, health and safety matters with the goal to EQH&S performance.

-- Commit to the prevention of pollution and prevention of Injury and ill health.
+- Commit to protect the environment, human health and safety, data security and social accountability, including prevention of pollution and prevention of injury and ill health.

 - Ensure accountability for all Focus and Hazardous e-Waste both onsite and downstream throughout the recycling chain to final disposition.